There are currently six Trustees of Evesham and District Mental Health Support Services, they can be contacted via our

-Lindsay was born and lived in Oxford for 37 years before I moved with my family to Worcester due to my husband’s work.
+Lindsay was born and lived in Oxford for 37 years before she moved with her family to Worcester due to her husband’s work.
 She is now widowed and lives in Pershore with her 2 dogs and 4 cats, who keep her on her toes.
 She is a sucker for strays and injured animals so please don’t tell her about them as her house is unable to cope with any more!

 She has had her own mental health issues (depression) in the past due to bereavement etc. and still has good days and bad days – but don’t we all.